 not go along one who does something

-A nonconformist is someone who does not go along with others.
+is someone who does not go along with others.

 Figurative language makes writing more interesting.
 Figurative language, such as idioms, metaphors, similes, hyperboles, and personification, help authors create impact and meaning in their writing by going beyond the literal meaning of words on a page.